janschill/cern-solid-code-investigation/report/report.md

 CERN has met in the past difficulties to fulfill some core workflows in the authentication and authorization in their infrastructure expected by users of their platform.
 The new **CERN Authorization Service** is a centralized authentication and authorization service with components such as single sign-on, group management API, account management and computing resource lifecycles [[Source]](https://auth.docs.cern.ch).

 **Invenio** has three different parts the **Framework** for large scale digital repositories.
 Its main goals are scalability, security and long-term preservation of data.
-The other two parts RDM and ILS are not yet released but actively development with planned releases in the year of 2021.
+The other two parts RDM and ILS are not yet released but actively developed with planned releases in the year of 2021.
 **ILS** is an integrated library system allowing cataloguing with structure bibliographic records, a circulation workflow and much more in a modern user interface.
 **RDM** stands for research data management and aims at opening a platform for researchers to share and preserve their research results.
 **Zenodo** is a small layer on top of the Invenio Framework.
 The goal with Invenio RDM is to build a common RDM-platform from everyone can profit.
 Invenio RDM will be basedon Zenodo and once done, Zenodo will be migrated over [[Source]](https://inveniosoftware.org/blog/2019-04-29-rdm/).